Eric Garris

 Eric Garris (born December 24, 1953) is an activist in the libertarian movement in the United States, reaching back to the Vietnam War.
-He is the founder and webmaster of a daily nonpartisan, news source Antiwar.com which was launched in 1995.
+He is the founder and webmaster of a daily nonpartisan news source, Antiwar.com, which was launched in 1995.

 Background

 Garris was born in Paris, France and raised in Southern California from the age of 2.
 He became politically active at an early age, organizing rallies and distributing leaflets in his Los Angeles high school and actively resisting the Vietnam war and draft.
 As a red diaper baby, Garris marched in civil rights demonstrations at age 8, was expelled from high school for instigating a riot at age 16, and became a Vietnam War draft resister by the time he was an adult.
 He considered himself a leftist for most of his early years, but that political position changed by the time he turned 20.

-While living in Venice, California, in the 1960s, Garris became active in the Peace and Freedom Party, serving as National Committeeman and Vice-chairman before forming a libertarian faction within the party in 1973.
+While living in Venice, California, in the 1960s, Garris became active in the Peace and Freedom Party, serving as National Committeeman and vice-chairman before forming a libertarian faction within the party in 1973.
 In 1975, he left the Peace and Freedom Party to become active in the Libertarian Party, eventually co-founding the Libertarian Radical Caucus with Justin Raimondo.
 In the 1980s, Garris and Raimondo left the Libertarian Party to engage the Republican Party.
 They formed the Libertarian Republican Organizing Committee (LROC) and backed Pat Buchanan in his 1992 presidential run.
-On November 5, 2018, Garris married Susana Simon Pio from Sao Paulo, Brazil.
+On November 5, 2018, Garris married Susana Simon Pio from São Paulo, Brazil.